TundraFizz/Docker-Example/README.md

 | Command                                     | Description                               |
 | ------------------------------------------- | ----------------------------------------- |
 | `docker-machine ls`                         | I'm not sure what this is for yet         |

+WARNING!
+Any keys in the `sample` directory are examples and shouldn't be used in production